Sectarianism and minorities in the Syrian civil war: Sufis

 Sufis Muslims who mostly live in Damascus and Aleppo and in Deir al-Zor.
 Due to the Syrian Civil War, many are split into pro-government, pro-opposition and neutral currents.
 Sheikh Mohamed Said Ramadan Al-Bouti, a well-known Sufi cleric who had close ties to the authorities, was killed in a bombing at the Iman Mosque in Damascus.
 He had strongly criticized protesters and demonstrators in his support for the government.
 The government and the opposition have accused each other of the assassination.
 His son appeared on Syrian television where he supported the governments version of the event.

 The only Sufi movement to clearly side with the rebels is the Zayd movement.
 Its sheikhs resisted government pressure to condemn the opposition's demonstrations.
 On the contrary, Rifai called for releasing detainees, a halt to their torture, and political reforms.
 The turning point in the Zayd movement's position occurred when government supporters beat Rifai and attacked his mosque and supporters.
 He and his younger brother let the country and declared their clear support for the revolution.
 In addition to the Zayd movement, a number of well-known Syrian sheikhs, among them Mohammad Ratib al-Nabulsi and his students, have supported the armed opposition.
 Even though the Sufi currently has no significant armed factions as the Sunnis do, observers claim that many Sufi individuals have joined the armed struggle.
 Some have even established armed factions, among them the Magawir Battalions, the Companions of the Prophet Brigade, and the Descendants of the Prophet Brigade.

-During 2013 and 2014, many holy shrines and tombs in the eastern Syrian province of Deir al-Zor affiliated with Sufism have been destroyed by the Islamic State of Iraq and the Levant which have been among the group's main targets.
+During 2013 and 2014, many holy shrines and tombs in the eastern Syrian province of Deir al-Zor affiliated with Sufism were destroyed by the Islamic State of Iraq and the Levant which have been among the group's main targets.

 Turkic

 Turkmen

 The Syrian Turkmen generally back the opposition and many look to Turkey for protection and support.
-They have formed their own battalions within the FSA.
+They formed their own battalions within the FSA.
 Turkey has made formal statements of political support for the Syrian Turkmen.

 One Turkmen rebel commander in Aleppo claimed that over 700 Turkmen had joined his battalion and 3,000 others were fighting the government in the province.
 He said that Turkmen had "suffered for 40 years" under the Syrian government, explaining that Hafez al-Assad "took our lands [...] banned our language and stopped us from learning about our history and culture.
 He stripped us of our rights and changed our villages' names into Arabic names".
 According to some sources Turkmen militias as of June 2013 number up to 10,000 members.

 Since the Russian military intervention in the Syrian Civil War, Turkey has accused Russia in aiding the government in ethnic cleansing against the Turkmen minority in Latakia.
 This concern increased as hundreds of refugees were caused by the regime capture of Rabiya in January 2016, with "up to 10,000 people living in and around Yamadi" at risk of further displacement.